 What they could not fully account for was the most ancient vulnerability in the architecture of human power: emotional attachment.

-According to reporting from multiple outlets, the intelligence break that led to the February 22 operation was not a communications intercept or a financial transaction.
-It was surveillance of a woman — a romantic associate of El Mencho — whose movements, monitored over weeks, led investigators directly to his compound in Tapalpa.
-The details of how this surveillance was established, and what role the woman played knowingly or unknowingly, remain under investigation.
-But the structural fact is plain: a man who outmaneuvered the CIA, the DEA, and the Mexican intelligence services for a decade and a half was located because he let someone close enough to find him.
+According to reporting from multiple outlets, the intelligence break that led to the February 22 operation was surveillance of a woman — a romantic associate of El Mencho — whose movements, monitored over weeks, led investigators directly to his compound in Tapalpa.
+A man who outmaneuvered the CIA, the DEA, and Mexican intelligence for over a decade was located because he let someone close enough to find him.

 The Scale of What Was Built — and What Was Lost